AhmedYousriSobhi/aCupOfTea/programming/operatingSystem/ch1-os-introduciton.md

   - The master processor schedules and allocates work to the slave processors.
 - Symmetric Multiprocessing (SMP)
   - All processors are peers, they perform all tasks, including the operating-system functions and user processes.

+# 1.4.
+Operating-System Operations
+## 1.4.1.
+Multiprogramming and Multitasking
+***Multiprogramming*** needed for efficiency
+- single job cannot keep CPU and I/O devices busy at all times.
+- Multiprogramming organizes jobs (code and data) so CPU always has one to execute.
+- A subset of total jobs in system is kept in memory.
+- One job selected and run via job scheduling.
+- When it has to wait (for io e.g), OS switches to another job.

+***Timesharing (multitasking)*** is logical extension in which CPU switches job so frequently that users can interact with each job while it is running, creating Interactive computing.
+- Response time should be < 1 sec.
+- Each user has at least one program executing in memory -> Process.
+- if several jobs ready to run at the same time -> CPU scheduling.
+- If processes don't fit in memory, swapping moves them in and out to run
+- Virtual memory allows execution of processes not completely in memory.

+## 1.4.3.
+Timer
+***Timer is used to control the execution of the process***!
+- make sure that each process does not exceed its allowed time limit and does not enter a void loop, by setting a counter to some value according to some privileged instructions.
+- each clock cycle, timer starts to decrement the value of the counter till the counter reaches zero.
+- Then an interrupt is issues to the operating system, executing an os code, to check if that process exceeds its resources or not, and can give it extra time or not.

+# 1.5.
+Resource Management
+## 1.5.2.
+Memory Management
+process address space, set its start and assign it to a register called ***base register***, detect the process size and assign it to a register called ***limit register***.

+## 1.5.6.
+I/O System Management
+***I/O subsystem responsible for***
+- Memory management of I/O including buffering (storing data temporarily while it is being transferred).
+- Caching (storing parts of data in faster storage for performance).
+- Spooling (the overlapping of output of one job with input of other jobs)